UNINETTSigma2/documentation/jobs/jobarrays.md

 stop at 15:23:58
 ```

 Good.
-Now we would like to run this script 16 times at the same time.
+Now we would like to run this script 16 times at (more or less) the same
+time.
 For this we use the following

 [include](files/slurm-job-array.sh)

-Submit the script and after a short while you should see 16 output files in your submit directory:
+Submit the script with `sbatch` and after a while you should see 16 output files in your submit directory:

 ```
 $ ls -l output*txt